JosePedroDias/musicnot/README.md

 parts stand for different instruments/players, running side by side in the score sheet

 voices in the same measure use the same instrument, are implicitly in the same part and stand for different sequences im parallel

+## files

+- `musicxml2json.js` (server-side) - a dumb wrapper around the `musicjson` module. outputs same filename, but in JSON.
+- `resume.js` (server-side) - parses the JSON file into a summarized structure, relevant for viz rendering and simple playback
+- `generator.js` (client-side) - makes sound using webaudio
+- `playSong.js` (client-side) - plays the chosen song. will render visualization too.